 Parole boards should include members of the community at large, corrections professionals, victims, and people who themselves have successfully reintegrated into the community after incarceration.
 Determinations of release should focus on evaluation of rehabilitative progress and character development.
 When parole boards deny release, they should provide the incarcerated person with a written decision documenting the reason for the denial and expected steps for remediation.
 All who are nearing release through parole or credit programs or at the end of their sentence ought to receive some supervision and support for the initial period of reintegration.
 Conditions for supervision ought to be narrowly tailored to the unique risks and needs of the individual and track metrics of success.

-As a result of making parole, earned time, and good time credits available in this manner, we ensure proportional punishment is served while also instilling a pathway to redemption that requires active and intentional effort by the incarcerated person.
+As a result of making parole, earned time, and good time credits available in this manner, we ensure proportional punishment is served while also installing a pathway to redemption that requires active and intentional effort by the incarcerated person.
 This approach can result in more restorative outcomes for all involved, including greater overall victim satisfaction levels, more constructive prison culture, and increased public safety benefits, while reducing prison overcrowding and the related taxpayer burden.